 Approximate net recovery on cost

 Stock levels drive business: In order to maintain sales volume, retailers must maintain considerable inventory levels and stockroom space.
 For every pair of shoes on display in a retail store, there may be a dozen or more in stock.
-The range of sizes, widths, colors, and fabrications by SKU needed to drive successful footwear sales can be a challenge to maintain as part of normal course business and can present sell-through issues in a liquidation.
+The range of sizes, widths, colors, and fabrications by SKU needed to drive successful footwear sales can be a challenge as part of normal-course business and can present sell-through issues in a liquidation.
 A typical size run may include 12 pairs of shoes for a single SKU, ranging from size 6 to 10 for women and 8 to 12 for men with duplicates of the most popular middle sizes.
-Add less popular sizes on the high and low end, as well as narrow and wide widths, and a retailer may have 15 to 20 pairs (or more) in backstock for every SKU on the sales floor.
+Add less popular sizes on the high and low end, as well as narrow and wide widths, and a retailer may have 15 to 20 pairs or more in backstock for every SKU on the sales floor.
 Without this level of stock, retailers may suffer lost sales.
 In a liquidation, it is important to understand stock levels for footwear, especially as it relates to size ranges since availability of popular sizes is a primary driver of value.
-Broken size runs (runs missing the most popular sizes) lower gross recoveries.
+Broken size runs (i.e. runs missing the most popular sizes) lower gross recoveries.

 Similarly, inventory mismanagement and shrink at the store level can contribute to instances of mis-mated pairs (different sizes within a pair) and single shoes (missing mates).
 Significant numbers of mis-mates and single shoes translate to lower gross recoveries on those units.
 For lenders with footwear retailers in their portfolios, partnering with an appraiser to analyze a company’s in-stock position by SKU and understanding how to track sizing availability as part of routine collateral monitoring can be an important factor when faced with a liquidation.